The Mahabharata, Book 06

 Sixty thousand head of cattle was the Matsya country's yield!

-And the wailing chief of cowherds fled forlorn, fatigued
+And the wailing chief of cowherds fled forlorn, fatigued and spent,

 Speeding on his rapid chariot to the royal city went,